prolesoft/prolesoft.github.io/learn/index.md

 here to learn.

-The order you probably want to follow in learning the various skills that go into software development might look something like:
+The order you probably want to follow in learning the various skills that go into software development might look something like this:

 1. [Basic Website Development (HTML, CSS)](/learn/basic-web-dev)
 1. [Scripting (JavaScript, Python)](/learn/scripting)